Satbir-Singh-42/Student_Tracker/replit.md

 - ✓ Added proper error messages and tooltips for protected accounts
 - ✓ Disabled edit/delete buttons for protected admin accounts in UI

-### January 2025 - Project Migration to Replit Environment Completed
+### January 2025 - Project Migration from Replit Agent to Replit Environment Completed
 - ✓ Successfully migrated project from Replit Agent to standard Replit environment
 - ✓ Removed and reinstalled Replit-specific dependencies for compatibility
 - ✓ Fixed build directory structure and dependencies